-e.
-Carbon offset information
+2.5 Carbon offset information

-While this insight may more directly relate to climate reporting entities (as recognised in the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021), there are parallels that could prove useful regarding this pricing scheme.
+While this insight may relate more directly to climate reporting entities (as recognised in the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021), there are parallels that could prove useful regarding this pricing scheme.
 As offsetting remains part of the strategic approach toward meeting domestic emission targets (as proposed in the scheme), the Institute deems it necessary for farmers and growers using offsets to be required to disclose carbon offset information.

-Carbon offset information includes information such as what types of offsets are being used (e.g. ETS or some other voluntary mechanism), where they are located (e.g. address and area in New Zealand), who has verified them (e.g. has this been verified as meeting additionality requirements, and if yes, by whom), etc. Similar disclosures have been included in the exposure draft of the External Reporting Board's (XRB's) NZ CS 1 (see Figure 1).
-As seen below, in addition to disclosures around greenhouse gas (GHG) emission targets, climate-reporting entities must also include the extent to which the target relies on offsets, whether the offsets are verified or certified, and if so, under which scheme or schemes.
-Though the disclosure requirements of the standard are still subject to change (before the final standard is issued in December 20227), it is very likely that this requirement will remain.
+Carbon offset information includes information such as what types of offsets are being used (e.g. carbon credits or tree planting), where they are located (e.g. address and area in New Zealand), who has verified them (e.g. has this been verified as meeting additionality requirements, and if yes, by whom), etc. Similar disclosures have been included in the External Reporting Board's (XRB's) NZ CS 17 (see Figure 1 below).
+In addition to disclosures around greenhouse gas (GHG) emission targets, climate-reporting entities must also include the extent to which the target relies on offsets, whether the offsets are verified or certified, and if so, under which scheme or schemes.

-Figure 1: Paragraph 22 (e)(iii) of NZ CS 1 (Exposure Draft), p.
+Figure 1: Paragraph 23 (e)(iv) of NZ CS 1 p.
 10